caetano-dev/dot-files/README.md

-# My configs.
+# Dotfiles

 A backup of the configs, plugins and mappings I use.

-Here you can find the configs for [NvChad](https://github.com/NvChad/NvChad) and [i3-gaps-rounded](https://github.com/jbenden/i3-gaps-rounded)
+Here you can find the configs for Neovim and [i3-gaps-rounded](https://github.com/jbenden/i3-gaps-rounded)